-The function selected by pressing and holding the A or B button more than 2 seconds (but less than 4 seconds) can be customized by dealer programming and your network requirements.
+The function selected by pressing and holding the DISP button more than 2 seconds (but less than 4 seconds) can be customized by dealer programming and your network requirements.
 A brief explanation of available functions is provided below.
 However, contact your dealer for details on their use and operation.